Niha002/1_Release_Tagmentation/2_Combine_GC_bins/ReadMe.md

 > Combine syntax
 > * x_R1(20) + x_R2(20) = x_same_organism(20)

-# 2. All R1 reads and All R2 reads:
+# 2. All R1 reads or All R2 reads:
 Here in our case from Script folder 1: [Tagmentation Bins and GC%](https://github.com/Niha002/Release_Tagmentation/tree/main/1_Tagmentation%20Bins%20and%20GC%25) we would get:

 For a genome x, y, z